Skip to content

 Tom and I exchanged several emails before my purchases from Origin K9, including some ‘outside the box’ requests for spare parts I wanted.
 Tom was more than helpful, and getting my extra bits and pieces, which technically weren’t items for sale, was no problem.

-My OCD tweaks aside, the strop is great.
+My personal tweaks to the attachment aside, the strop is great.
 If you’re looking for a hands-free handling solution for the kind of companion dogs listed above, the Origin K9 Dynamic Hard Strop is a great option.
-I will never go back to using a standard hand-held lead as my primary handling tool again.
+I would never go back to using a standard hand-held lead as my primary handling tool again.
+Check out the Dynamic Hard Strop and other equipment over at Origin K9.

 Share this